hr-tools/api/README.md

 #### `path`

 An absolute or relative path on your filesystem to where Realmerge should save merged files.
 Defauls to `rendered` in the current working directory.
+Set to `null` to disable saving to the local disk and instead serve images as base64 data.
+If Realmerge fails to save locally due to a permissions error, this will be done anyway, even if the value is not `null`.